tengu-team/layer-kafka-connect-base/README.md

 ```

 ## Caveats
-All config parameters except `worker-config` need to have at least a default configuration set even if you intend to set all configuration via an upper layer.
+All config parameters except `worker-config` and `group-id` need to have at least a default configuration set even if you intend to set all configuration via an upper layer.
 Normally this should be a small concern since they all have a default value.

 ## Authors